 - 56.9% of the startups have a marketing team working specifically for this purpose.

 - 20.8% of the startups have a one-person team working for digital marketing.

 - 15.3% of the startup founders start learning how to market a startup and work with it.

-- 4.8 and 2.2% of the founders rely on agencies and freelancers, respectively, for their marketing.
+- 4.8 and 2.2% of the founders rely on marketing agencies for startups and freelancers, respectively, for their marketing.